About Pharmaceutical Press

 During this period, the importance of characterisation of the excipients used in dosage forms became an increasingly critical factor for consideration, leading to a thirst for knowledge and information in this area.
 A collaboration between the PSGB and the American Pharmaceutical Association Academy of Pharmaceutical Research and Science was set up, leading to the publication of the first edition of the Handbook of Pharmaceutical Excipients in 1986.

-Soon after in 1988, the PSGB was granted a royal charter by Queen Elizabeth II and became the Royal Pharmaceutical Society of Great Britain (RPSGB).
+Soon after in 1988, the PSGB was granted permission to use the Royal designation by Queen Elizabeth II and became the Royal Pharmaceutical Society of Great Britain (RPSGB).
 A number of years later in 2010 for transparency and accountability, regulatory powers of the RPSGB were transferred to the General Pharmaceutical Council (GPhC) and the Royal Pharmaceutical Society (RPS) became the new professional leadership body for pharmacists in England, Scotland and Wales.

 The Pharmaceutical Press publishing portfolio continued to grow from strength to strength, and in 2004 MedicinesComplete was launched, an online platform providing quick and easy access to core and specialist resources at the point of care.
 With the added benefit of having the knowledge and guidance regularly updated.

 Today, our trusted portfolio of resources covers therapeutics and the design and manufacture of medicines, and has grown to include many other respected publications including BNF for Children, Palliative Care Formulary and Critical Illness.

 Our online platform Pharmacy Knowledge supports pharmacy schools provide a personalised, interactive and comprehensive blended learning experience.
 Pre-registration students can prepare for their GPhC registration assessment online, with ONTrack.